apayne/rc-shim/README.md

 # Limitations #

 ---

+You must have a definition for each daemon that will receive the shim.
+If there is no definition, then the shim will fail.

 The script only supports three operations: stop, start, and restart.
 A common operation is to request a reload of settings.
 This is not